-Beta and deprecated endpoints are marked as such in the 3.1 API Reference and in the interactive API documents.
+Beta and deprecated endpoints are marked as such in the API Explorer and in the 4.0 API Reference.
 Endpoints that aren’t marked are considered stable.

 When you choose to upgrade your client SDK or API URL to a new API version, you will need to review your application code to see if you’re relying on something that has changed with the new API version.
 Be sure to do the following:

 - Search your application code for the updated function, value, and property names.
 You can see the changes from API 3.0 to API 3.1 in this Help Center article.